 - Bloom Time: Late June to early July

 - Flower Size: 2 cm

-In shorter growing seasons, pick the fruit before they ripen and place them in a paper bag with apples and pears to expedite ripening.
+In shorter growing seasons, in case of threatened frost, pick the fruit and place it in a paper bag with apples and pears to expedite ripening.

 Hardy Kiwi Growing and Maintenance Tips